 The simple answer: For the same reason, we carry a map when commuting and we draw a blueprint before building a house.

-Let us try to find the answer to why test automation framework– through thorough deliberation.
+Let us try to find the answer to why the Test Automation framework– through thorough deliberation.

-The three technical entities (resources) in an automation project are roughly:
+The three technical entities (resources) in an Automation project are:

 - Objects and their definition on the AUT

-The economical (expenditure-wise in addition to the manual testing team’s presence) ones are:
+The economic (expenditure-wise in addition to the Manual Testing team’s presence) ones are:

 - Infrastructure (could be anything, starting from the physical space you provide for an automation tester to work from.)

 In an industry where it is tough to get the buy-in for testing itself (although this has come a long way from where it used to be), it is going to be exceedingly difficult to prove the importance of automation, unless a sure result can be promised.

 In other words, we better figure out all the details and assure the success or not venture into automation at all.
 This is where a solid framework can be the foundation that we need to set foot on solid ground and make sure that we don’t fall.

 We are not going to go into the economic aspects in-depth, because we get it.
 There is an X amount of money put in and we need to make sure that it stays a successful investment.